samuelmuniz/Hands_On_Rl/README.md

 #### Usage

-Use the Stable-Baselines3 documentation and implement code to solve the CartPole environment with the Advantage Actor-Critic (A2C) algorithm.
+Use the [Stable-Baselines3 documentation](https://stable-baselines3.readthedocs.io/en/master/) to implement the code to solve the CartPole environment with the Advantage Actor-Critic (A2C) algorithm.

 > 🛠 **To be handed in**